-1.1 The term "Transaction" refers to any agreement for the purchase or sale of crude oil, refined petroleum products or petrochemicals (all hereinafter referred to as "Products") between Enron Reserve Acquisition Corp., or a division thereof ("ERAC") and the "Counterparty" (the party other than ERAC) (each a "Party").
-The special terms and conditions of a particular Transaction for the sale or purchase of Products, including but not limited to, payment terms, price, quantity/tolerance, Products description, specifications, delivery location and delivery window shall be as set forth on this website ("Special Terms and Conditions").
+1.1 The term "Transaction" refers to any agreement for the purchase, sale, or exchange of crude oil, refined petroleum products or petrochemicals (all hereinafter referred to as "Products") between Enron Reserve Acquisition Corp., or a division thereof ("ERAC") and the "Counterparty" (the party other than ERAC) (each a "Party").
+The special terms and conditions of a particular Transaction for the sale, purchase, or exchange of Products, including but not limited to, payment terms, price, quantity/tolerance, Products description, specifications, delivery location and delivery window shall be as set forth on this website ("Special Terms and Conditions").
 Such Special Terms and Conditions, together with these General Terms and Conditions, constitute the Parties' entire agreement as to a particular Transaction and override and take the place of any terms or conditions emanating from or referred to by Counterparty.
 As used herein, the term "this Agreement" means the Special Terms and Conditions evidencing a particular Transaction in issue, of which these General Terms and Conditions are a part.
 The term "Other Agreement" shall mean Transaction(s) between the Parties other than the Transaction covered by "this Agreement."
-The term "Seller" shall mean the Party agreeing to sell and deliver the Products to Buyer, and the term "Buyer" shall mean the Party agreeing to purchase and receive Products from Seller and in the case of the situation where Products are exchanged (an “Exchange Transaction”), Seller means the Party delivering the Products (the “Delivering Party”) and Buyer means the Party receiving the Products (the “Receiving Party”).
+The term "Seller" shall mean the Party agreeing to sell and deliver the Products to Buyer, and the term "Buyer" shall mean the Party agreeing to purchase and receive Products from Seller, and in the case of any agreement where Products are exchanged (an “Exchange Transaction”), all references to “Seller” shall apply to the Party delivering the Products (the “Delivering Party”) and all references to “Buyer” shall refer to the Party receiving the Products (the “Receiving Party”).

-1.2 A Transaction will be initiated by Counterparty offering to buy or sell Products by clicking on the designated boxes on this website.
-This website is not, and shall not be construed as, an offer to buy or sell by ERAC.
+1.2 A Transaction will be initiated by Counterparty offering to buy, sell or exchange Products by clicking on the designated boxes on this website.
+This website is not, and shall not be construed as, an offer to buy, sell or exchange by ERAC.
 ERAC may accept or reject Counterparty’s offer at its sole discretion.
 A Transaction shall be deemed executed at the time that ERAC first signifies its acceptance of Counterparty’s offer, accessible on this website.
 ERAC may also send a written confirmation memorializing the Special Terms and Conditions of a Transaction (the “Confirmation”) but in the event of any conflict, the terms of the written confirmation shall prevail.
 All such Transactions shall constitute a single integrated master agreement between the Parties, it being acknowledged that the Parties are relying upon the fact that all such Transactions will form a single agreement and that the Parties would not otherwise enter into any Transactions.

 1.3 Each Party consents to the recording of its employees' or representatives' telephone conversations without any prior notice.
 Each Party acknowledges that it shall be legally bound by the terms of a Transaction and to perform the Transaction, and rely on the other Party's performance, from the time they enter into the Transaction in accordance with these General Terms and Conditions.
 The Parties agree, to the extent not prohibited by applicable law, not to contest or assert a defense to the validity or enforceability of any Transaction entered into in accordance with these General Terms and Conditions under laws relating to (i) whether certain agreements are to be in writing or signed by the Party to be bound thereby or (ii) whether any employee or representative of the Party had authority to enter into the Transaction or (iii) the capacity of either Party or (iv) due authorization of the Transaction by either Party.